lordoe/k8s-kind-playground/README.md

 - ArgoCD
 - Wordpress

 In order for some applications to work, you need to have a storage class in your kubernetes cluster.
+Kind provides one by default.

 The Ingress Controller should be installed first before deploying other applications in order to have a working ingress.